 If we do not have rain, I water thoroughly at least twice a week.
 As you can see in the photo, the plant also has brown spots on many of the leaves.
 We have had almost monsoon type rains on the east coast this year and I'm wondering if it has been getting too much water.
 Any advice is appreciated.

 Normally it takes 3 to 5 years for any tree to produce fruit that can be eaten.
 At the end of the growing season just before winter, you'll need to trim back the tree just a bit and cut off all the branches with fruit on them.
-You can do this before fall or wait till early spring.
-If you have harsh winters it is best to wait until early spring.

 I planted my Saskatoon trees about 4-5 years ago on a lawn plot.
 To date they are only about 15" tall with no berries.